Fgazzelloni/building_a_website_in_r/README.md

 If you need to connect RStudio to GitHub, please have a look at the "00_helper.R" file

 This is a version of the WebSite published on quartopub: [https://fgazzelloni.quarto.pub/my-website-in-r--quarto/](https://fgazzelloni.quarto.pub/my-website-in-r--quarto/)

+To access the giude for extending your Quarto WebSite: [https://quarto.org/docs/websites/](https://quarto.org/docs/websites/)